WearableComputerLab/UnityWindowManagement/README.md

 If the window cannot be displayed normally and an error about the GPU appears when running the above project,can try to turn off the discrete graphics card and use the integrated display, and then restart the project to solve the problem.

 ## Contact us
+If have any questions in the process of using the project, please leave a message at at **issues** or contact us
 huazy041@mymail.unisa.edu.au